UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

-    By default no flags are indicated for jobs with memory-only cautions except for swap usage, because it is common for jobs to heavily use processor cores without using a sizable fraction of memory.
+    By default no flags are indicated for jobs with memory-only cautions except for swap usage, because it is common for jobs to heavily use processor cores without using a sisable fraction of memory.
 Use the -m/--memory option to include flags for memory underutilisation when those would be the only flags produced.